Jordan Nkololo

+Early life

+Nkololo was born in Créteil, in the southeastern suburbs of Paris, to Zairean parents born in Léopoldville.
+He acquired French nationality on 28 January 2004, through the collective effect of his parents' naturalization.

 Club career

 Châteauroux

 Nkololo began his career at Châteauroux and made his debut on 31 August 2012 in the 2–1 defeat away to Guingamp, coming on as a late substitute for Yohan Hautcoeur.
 He made a total of three league appearances for Châteauroux, whilst making twenty appearances and scoring six goals, including one on his debut against La Flèche RC, for the club's reserve team.
 He left in 2013.

 Clermont Foot

 Nkololo joined Clermont in 2013 and was a first team regular in the 2013–14 season making 32 appearances in the league, scoring once and assisting four times.
 Nkololo went on trial at Premier League club Aston Villa in January 2015.
 He departed Clermont in 2015, he participated in fifty Ligue 2 matches for the club across two seasons.
 He also scored three goals in nine games for Clermont II.

 Caen

 He joined Caen ahead of the 2015–16 Ligue 1 season.
 He played sixteen times in his first season for Caen, as well as five times in Championnat de France Amateur 2 for Caen II.
 After zero appearances in the first six months of 2016–17, Nkololo left Caen on 17 January 2017 to join Ligue 2 side Laval.